LankanHawkeye/BEAR/README.md

 Note that, user has option to run BEAR with or without bootstrapping.

-	We have created an interactive script to walk you through the first steps of each of the two steps.
+	We have created an interactive script to walk you through the first steps of each of the two options.
 	This will give the user a substantial idea about the arguments being passed into the scripts at the very begining.
 	To start the interactive mode, run "Start_interactive_mode.sh" bash script.
 	This script will interact with user to get the parameters and file selection.

 	bash ./Start_interactive_mode.sh